Image Credits- Ramesh NG- Flickr

 These falls are considered to be among the prettiest waterfalls in the region of Wayanad.
 The 300 foot drop is actually quite spectacular considering it is located amidst towering mountains on both sides.
 In order to reach the spot, one would have to undertake a small trek which is also equivalently intriguing.
-There are plenty of lodging options as well as restaurants and other shops that provide the basic amenities within the Kerala tour.
 One can indulge in some rock climbing as well as a nature walk to explore the adventurous side of the journey.

 Spices have always formed an important part of the culture and history of Kerala.
 Some of the famous spices that are grown in the region include ginger, cinnamon, pepper and cardamom.
 An individual can also engage in some other activities like bird watching, nature walks as well as the chance to taste some of the fresh spices that are cultivated.
 The visitors can also purchase these farm-fresh spices and bring home the aroma and essence of Kerala’s spices.